Rearles/training-code/P1-requirements.md

 * (optional: asynchronous network & file I/O)

 ### design
+* project layout given here is only a suggestion. the general idea of separation of concerns is a requirement.
 * use EF Core (either database-first approach with a SQL script or code-first approach with migrations)
 * use an Azure SQL DB in third normal form; include a database diagram
 * don't use public fields